-Fibonacci levels are extremely important for a correct Elliott count and the patterns Elliott identified are strongly related to these levels.
-No matter if an impulsive wave or a corrective one forms, Fibonacci levels are the decisive factor to correctly count waves.
+Fibonacci levels are extremely important for a correct Elliott count, and the patterns Elliott identified are strongly related to these levels.
+Regardless of whether an impulsive wave or a corrective one forms, Fibonacci levels are the decisive factor for correctly counting waves.

-Just to give you an idea, in a contracting triangle, one of the most common patterns defined by Elliott, at least three waves need to retrace minimum fifty percent of the previous wave.
-Such a rule is an internal one, and it is defining the overall pattern.
-If there are no three waves to fulfil this rule, that is not a contracting triangle.
+Just to give you an idea, in a contracting triangle – one of the commonest patterns defined by Elliott – at least three waves need to retrace a minimum of 50% of the previous wave.
+Such a rule is an internal one, and it defines the overall pattern.
+If there are no three waves to fulfil this rule, then it is not a contracting triangle.
 As simple as that.

-As you can see, Fibonacci levels are the pillars of the Elliott Waves theory and the purpose of this article is to list the most important ones, together with the implications that derive from their interpretation.
+As you can see, Fibonacci levels are the pillars of the Elliott Waves theory, and the purpose of this article is to list the most important ones, together with the implications that arise from their interpretation.

 Fibonacci Levels to Consider

-Both Fibonacci retracement and expansion levels are equally important, even though traders are focusing more on the retracement ones.
-This is happening because of the constant search for the third wave in an impulsive move as this one is considered to be the one that is most of the times the extended wave, hence, the most profitable one to trade.
+Fibonacci retracement and expansion levels are both equally important, even though traders tend to focus more on the retracement ones.
+This happens because of the constant search for the third wave in an impulsive move, as this is considered to be the one that is most of the time the extended wave, and hence the most profitable one to trade.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|